 China central bank conducts reverse repos to maintain liquidity

-BEIJING, April 26 (Xinhua) -- China's central bank on Tuesday conducted 10 billion yuan (1.52 billion U.S. dollars) of reverse repos to maintain liquidity in the banking system.
+BEIJING, April 28 (Xinhua) -- China's central bank on Thursday conducted 10 billion yuan (about 1.52 billion U.S. dollars) of reverse repos to maintain liquidity in the banking system.

 The interest rate for the seven-day reverse repos was set at 2.1 percent, according to the People's Bank of China.